Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/slots.md

 The slots are activated during authentication.
 Activation results in the generation and/or submission of a password or challenge-response code from the YubiKey to the authenticating party.
 Only one slot may be activated at a time.

-Slots configured with a Yubico OTP, OATH HOTP, or static password are activated by touching the YubiKey during authentication.
+Slots configured with a Yubico OTP, OATH HOTP, or static password are activated by touching the YubiKey.
 The duration of touch determines which slot is used.
 The first slot ([ShortPress](xref:Yubico.YubiKey.Otp.Slot.ShortPress) slot) is activated when the YubiKey is touched for 1 - 2.5 seconds.
 The second slot ([LongPress](xref:Yubico.YubiKey.Otp.Slot.LongPress) slot) is activated when the YubiKey is touched for 3 - 5 seconds.

 If a challenge-response configuration is programmed to require a user to touch the YubiKey, the touch will activate the appropriate slot regardless of duration.
 If touch is not required, activation will occur automatically.